SoorajParkash/allianz-claim-risk-models/README.md

-Machine learning solutions for Allianz Benelux SA: customer segmentation using K-Means and PCA; predictive modeling with supervised learning, feature engineering, data preprocessing, model evaluation, and visualization.
+Machine learning solutions for Allianz Benelux SA: customer segmentation using K-Means and PCA; predictive modeling with supervised learning, feature engineering, data preprocessing, model evaluation.

 # Allianz Insurance Analytics: Customer Segmentation & Predictive Modeling

 Welcome to the Allianz Insurance Analytics repository—a showcase of advanced machine learning applications in the insurance industry.
-Developed as a case study for Allianz Benelux SA, this project demonstrates how data-driven techniques can deliver actionable insights for risk management, customer segmentation, and claim risk prediction.
+Developed as a case study for Allianz Benelux SA, this project demonstrates the power of data science in transforming insurance operations.

 ---